idris-lang/Idris2/docs/source/ffi/ffi.rst

 Note that finalisers might not be supported by all back ends, since they depend on the facilities offered by a specific back end's run time system.
-They are certainly supported in the Chez Scheme back end.
+They are certainly supported in the Chez Scheme and Racket back ends.